ansible-middleware/ansible-middleware-workshop/instructions/6-configuring-jboss-eap.md

 # 5 - Configuring JBoss EAP

+Now that JBoss EAP is installed, we now need to configure it for the following:

-The JBoss EAP instances will need to connect to a shared postgresql instance to persist data.
+* The JBoss EAP instances will need to connect to a shared postgresql instance to persist data.
 JBoss EAP will need to be configured with the Postgresql driver and datasource.
+* The JBoss EAP instances will need to use mod_cluster to register themselves with the Apache HTTPS server installed by JBCS.
+This will enable the HTTP server to load balance connections to the JBoss EAP instances.

-To configure JBoss EAP we're going to download and install postgresql jdbc drivers.
-The ansible-middleware collection provides a mechanism to do this, using the widlfly_driver role.
-We'll add these tasks to the jboss.yml by adding the following to the tasks section after the "Set up for JBoss instance" task:
+To configure JBoss EAP to connect to the PostgreSQL database we're going to download and install PostgreSQL jdbc drivers.
+The ansible-middleware collection provides a mechanism to do this, using the eap_driver role.
+We'll add these tasks to the jboss.yml by adding the following to the end of jboss.yml:

 ```
+  tasks:
     - name: "Set up for JBoss module"
       include_role:
         name: eap_driver